 To match the procedures for finding clumps in rest-frame UV images of high-redshift galaxies, we made mock observations of our simulated galaxies and identified clumps in the mock images.
 We use the \textit{Flexible Stellar Population Synthesis} (FSPS) model \citep{Conroy:2009aa,Conroy:2010aa} to generate spectral energy distributions of all star particles and shift them to their corresponding redshifts in the simulation outputs.

 To focus on rest-frame near-UV ($\sim$2800\AA) light, \citet{Guo:2015aa} detected clumps in HST/ACS F435W band for the galaxy redshift range $0.5\leqslant z < 1.0$, F606W band for $1.0\leqslant z < 2.0$, and F775W band for $2.0\leqslant z < 3.0$.
-We follow their choice and calculate the simulated galaxy fluxes in the latter two bands, because our outputs lie in the range $1 < z < 3$.
+Note that the CANDELS galaxies used in \citet{Guo:2018aa} have stellar masses $10^9-10^{11}\Msun$ at $z$=1.5-3, covering the range of our galaxy masses but extending to higher values.We follow their choice and calculate the simulated galaxy fluxes in the latter two bands, because our outputs lie in the range $1 < z < 3$.
 First we bin the mock observational images in two-dimensional (2D) patches of 100~pc side (physical, not comoving) to avoid uneven resolution of cells at different refinement level.
 Then we degrade the images to patches of 500~pc to approximate the HST resolution at these redshifts.
 Galaxy orientation is chosen to be face-on, where the galaxy plane is determined using the shape tensor of neutral gas \citep{Meng:2019aa}.

 We do not take into account the effect of dust because dust is not modeled explicitly in our simulations.
 Including dust attenuation could change the degree of clumpiness of the mock images, suppressing intrinsically bright clumps and enhancing less luminous ones \citep{Buck:2017aa}.